Exploring the San Telmo Market in Buenos Aires!

 Plaza Dorrego.

-Finally, a word on accommodations in Buenos Aires: many tourists choose to stay in the more fashionable & trendy Palermo district ~ which is definitely a great destination for high-end shopping, nightlife, & restaurants.
-But personally, I found that San Telmo better reflected the “real” Buenos Aires, with its richer sense of history & quaint streets…not to mention, more Argentinians & less tourists.
-I LOVED my time spent in San Telmo!
+Finally, a word on accommodations in Buenos Aires: many travelers choose to stay in trendy Palermo ~ which is definitely a great choice for high-end shopping, nightlife, & restaurants.
+But personally, I found that San Telmo better reflected the “real” Buenos Aires, with its richer sense of history & quaint streets…not to mention: more locals & less tourists.

-Read Next: Best Milongas in Buenos Aires!
+Read Next: Best Milongas in Buenos Aires